-The site of Fort Riley was chosen by surveyors in the fall of 1852 and was first called Camp Center, due to its proximity to the geographical center of the United States.
-The following spring, three companies of the 6th infantry began the construction of temporary quarters at the camp.
+The site of Fort Riley, Kansas, was chosen by surveyors in the fall of 1852 and was first called Camp Center due to its proximity to the geographical center of the United States.
+The following spring, three companies of the 6th infantry began constructing temporary quarters at the camp.

 On June 27, 1853, the camp’s name was changed to Fort Riley in honor of Major General Bennett C. Riley, who had led the first military escort along the Santa Fe Trail and had died earlier in the month.

 Many of the buildings at the fort were built with the native limestone of the area, several of which continue to stand today.
-By 1855, the post was well-established and as more and more people moved westward, additional quarters, stables and administrative buildings were authorized to be built.
-In the July, 56 mule teams arrived at the fort, loaded with materials and soldiers to expand the fort.
+By 1855, the post was well-established, and as more and more people moved westward, additional quarters, stables, and administrative buildings were authorized to be built.
+In July, 56 mule teams arrived at the fort, loaded with materials and soldiers to expand the fort.

-However, just a few short weeks later, cholera broke out among the fort and though the epidemic lasted only a few days, it left in its wake some 75-125 people dead.
+However, just a few short weeks later, cholera broke out among the fort, and though the epidemic lasted only a few days, it left some 75-125 people dead in its wake.

 As tensions and bloodshed increased between the pro and anti-slavery settlers, resulting in what has become known as “Bleeding Kansas,” Fort Riley’s troops took on the additional task of “policing” the troubled territory while continuing to patrol the Santa Fe Trail as Indian attacks increased.

 When the Civil War broke out, the vast majority of the troops stationed at Fort Riley were sent eastward.
-However, some soldiers were left to continue to guard those traveling west and the base was utilized as a prisoner of war camp for captured Confederates.
+However, some soldiers were left to guard those traveling west, and the base was utilized as a prisoner of war camp for captured Confederates.
 After the Civil War, troops from Fort Riley were needed to protect workers constructing the Kansas Pacific Railroad from Indian attacks.

-In 1866 and 1867 Lieutenant George Armstrong Custer was stationed at the fort.
+In 1866 and 1867, Lieutenant George Armstrong Custer was stationed at the fort.
 Wild Bill Hickok was a scout for Fort Riley starting in 1867.
-On January 1, 1893, Fort Riley became the site of the Cavalry and Light Artillery School, which continued until 1943, when the Cavalry was disbanded.
+On January 1, 1893, Fort Riley became the Cavalry and Light Artillery School site, which continued until 1943, when the Cavalry was disbanded.
 Several times throughout the years, the famous 9th and 10th Cavalry Regiments of all-black soldiers, referred to as Buffalo Soldiers, were stationed at the fort.

-Through both world wars and up until today, the post has remained active.
-The military reservation now covers more than 100,000 acres and has a daytime population of nearly 25,000, which includes the 1st Infantry Division, nicknamed the Big Red One.
+Through both world wars and until today, the post has remained active.
+The military reservation now covers more than 100,000 acres and has a daytime population of nearly 25,000, including the 1st Infantry Division, nicknamed the Big Red One.